Jeongeup: Attractions

 Jeongeup, like many cities in Korea, had a hyanggyo, or Confucian school, where people were trained in Confucian ways.
 This building is a tourist attraction today, but is not open to the public.

 Jeongeup is known for a traditional song from the Baekje Kingdom era, known as Jeongeup-ga.
 The song tells the tale of the lamenting heart of a woman waiting for her peddler husband's return.

 Naejangsa Temple: first erected in 636, but most of its current buildings were built after the Japanese invasions of Korea in 1597 and the Korean War.
 On 31 October 2012, the temple was destroyed in a fire that broke out.

 Festivals

 A maple festival around Naejang-san is held annually.
 The maple leaves here are widely regarded as some of the most beautiful in the country.
 The festival was abolished in 2002 but was revived in 2007.
 This festival includes several events regarding the chrysanthemum love.

 Additionally, a century ago, Jeongeup was the site of a revolution by the religious movement of Cheondoism.
-A lot of peasants joined the movement against the Japanese invaders.
+Many peasants joined the movement to fight against invading Japanese troops.
 For this, Jeongeup holds an annual ceremony to commemorate the event.